Substance Abuse Prevention

-V4P provides policy education regarding substance abuse prevention-related legislation and supporting activities for service providers, schools systems, representatives, parents and community members.
+V4P provides policy education regarding substance abuse prevention-related legislation and supporting activities for service providers, school systems, representatives, parents, and community members.
 They collaborate with law enforcement agencies to develop and employ tools that reduce and prevent substance abuse in Georgia.

 State Targeted Response (STR) Opioid Crisis

 In 2017, DBHDD was awarded a two-year grant from the Substance Abuse Mental Health Service Administration (SAMHSA) to address the opioid crisis.
-In the first year, DBHDD received $11.8 million to address the opioid crisis by increasing access to treatment, reducing unmet treatment need, and reducing opioid overdose related deaths through the provision of prevention, treatment, and recovery activities.
+In the first year, DBHDD received $11.8 million to address the opioid crisis by increasing access to treatment, reducing unmet treatment needs, and reducing opioid overdose-related deaths through the provision of prevention, treatment, and recovery activities.

 State Opioid Response (SOR)